IanHeywood/oxkat/README.md

 $ source kill_1GC_jobs.sh
 ```

-7. If that completes successfully you can set up and submit the 2GC jobs, which does an imaging with an iteration of phase-only self-cal:
+7. (a) If that completes successfully you can set up and submit the 2GC jobs, which does an imaging with an iteration of phase-only self-cal:

 ```
 $ python setups/2GC_slurm.py
 $ source submit_2GC_jobs.sh
 ```

-Note that CubiCal currently does not run on the IDIA slurm worker nodes, so a temporary alternative 2GC script using CASA's `gaincal` task is:
+7. (b) Note that CubiCal currently does not run on the IDIA slurm worker nodes, so use this temporary alternative 2GC script using CASA's `gaincal` task:

 ```
 $ python waterhole/2GC_slurm_CASA-selfcal.py